HunorMarton/gorillas/README.md

 - The full tutorial you can find on [YouTube](https://www.youtube.com/watch?v=2q5EufbUEQk).
 This includes many more chapters, like how to make the buildings destructible, how to animate the hand of the gorilla to follow the drag movement while aiming, and we add AI logic, so you can play against the computer.

-- Coming Soon: You can also play the final, extended version of the game on [CodePen](https://codepen.io/HunorMarton/full/jOJZqvp).
+- You can also play the final, extended version of the game on [CodePen](https://codepen.io/HunorMarton/full/jOJZqvp).
 This includes even more features, like light and dark mode and in this version the flying bomb is also affected by the wind.

 ## Source Code for the freeCodeCamp Article